kmurthy1/nuage-kubernetes/OpenShift-Installation/Atomic-Standalone-Installation.rst

 The installation procedure in this section is for VSP integration with OpenShift when the master nodes and worker nodes are RHEL Atomic hosts.
 This guide documents the installation procedure for Atomic Standalone Installation.

+To see the complete Nuage Openshift supportability matrix go `here <https://github.com/kmurthy1/nuage-kubernetes#nuage-openshift>`_.

 ..
 Note:: For information on other supported platforms and distributions, see the *Nuage VSP Release Notes*.

-For the full supportability matrix see `here <https://github.com/kmurthy1/nuage-kubernetes#nuage-openshift>`_.

 Ansible Installation
 ==========================